vytasrgl/ChatScript/wiki/ChatScript-Advanced-User-Manual.md

 s: ( are you a _^$var )
 ```
 The contents of `$var` are used at that point in the pattern.
 Maybe it is a set being named.
-Maybe it’s a word.
+Maybe it's a word.
 You can also do whole expressions, but if you do you will be at risk
-because you won’t have the script compiler protecting you and properly formatting your data.
+because you won't have the script compiler protecting you and properly formatting your data.
 See also Advanced Variables.

 ## Setting Match Position - `@_3+` `@_3-`